jsenv/jsenv-server/readme.md

 ## logLevel

 `logLevel` parameter is a string controlling how much logs server will write in the console.
-This parameters is otional with a default value of `"info"`.
+This parameters is optional with a default value of `"info"`.

 — see [jsenv/jsenv-logger#logLevel](https://github.com/jsenv/jsenv-logger#logLevel)

 ## stopOnSIGINT

 `stopOnSIGINT` parameter is a boolean controlling if server stops itself when process SIGINT is occurs.
-This parameters is otional and enabled by default.
+This parameters is optional and enabled by default.

 SIGINT occurs when you hit ctrl+c in your terminal for instance.

 ## stopOnExit

 `stopOnSIGINT` parameter is a boolean controlling if server stops itself when process exits.
-This parameters is otional and enabled by default.
+This parameters is optional and enabled by default.

 ## stopOnInternalError